RomeItaly.guide

 Written by: Artur Jakucewicz

-Despite the fact of owing many names, he is commonly known as Octavius in the period of events between 63 and 44 BCE, Octavian between 44 and 27 BCE and Augustus between 27 BCE until his death in 14 CE.
+Despite having many names, he is commonly referred to as Octavius during the period from 63 to 44 BCE, Octavian between 44 and 27 BCE, and Augustus from 27 BCE until his death in 14 CE.

 Contents